All Products

 3. On the Internet Firewall tab, click the IPv4 or IPv6 tab to manually enable protection for public assets.

-If an asset that you want to protect is not in the public asset list, click Synchronize Assets in the upper-right corner of the list.
-This action synchronizes the asset information of your Alibaba Cloud account and its member accounts.
-Asset synchronization takes one to two minutes.
+If the asset that you want to protect is not in the public asset list, click Synchronize Assets in the upper-right corner of the list.
+This synchronizes the asset information from your Alibaba Cloud account and its member accounts.
+The synchronization process takes 1 to 2 minutes.

 Enable automatic protection for new assets